tangle-network/mem0-mcp-blueprint/README.md

-# <h1 align="center">Hello World Tangle Blueprint 🌐</h1>
+# Memory MCP Server Blueprint

-## 📚 Overview
+## Overview

-This Tangle Blueprint provides a simple Hello World job.
-Blueprints are specifications for <abbr title="Actively Validated Services">AVS</abbr>s on the Tangle Network.
-An AVS is an off-chain service that runs arbitrary computations for a user-specified period of time.

-Blueprints provide a useful abstraction, allowing developers to create reusable service infrastructures as if they were smart contracts.
-This enables developers to monetize their work and align long-term incentives with the success of their creations, benefiting proportionally to their Blueprint's usage.
+This Tangle Blueprint implements a Memory Context Protocol (MCP) server that provides intelligent memory management capabilities.
+It's designed to work with AI agents and applications that need persistent, searchable memory storage.

+The blueprint implements the mem0 memory architecture patterns and provides a complete MCP-compatible server for memory operations.
+It can be used as a self-hosted alternative to managed memory services, giving you full control over your AI agent's memory data.

-For more details, please refer to the [project documentation](https://docs.tangle.tools/developers/blueprints/introduction).
+For more details about Tangle Blueprints, refer to the [project documentation](https://docs.tangle.tools/developers/blueprints/introduction).

-## 🚀 Features
+## Features

-- Custom greeting messages
-- Default "Hello World!" messages
-- ...
+- **Memory Operations**: Add, search, get, update, delete, and list memories
+- **Multi-level Memory**: Support for user, agent, and session-scoped memories
+- **Metadata Support**: Rich metadata storage and filtering capabilities
+- **MCP Protocol**: Full Model Context Protocol compatibility
+- **High Performance**: Optimized for concurrent memory operations
+- **Benchmarking**: Built-in performance benchmarking tools
+- **Task Orchestrator Compatible**: Ready for integration with task orchestration systems

 ## 📋 Prerequisites